Growyourbrand.net Reference notes on brand consequence May 2026

 Anti-Consumption As Brand Risk

 The 2011 Black Friday ad was the symbolic moment because it violated the default retail script.
 A clothing company used a major shopping day to tell customers to think before buying.
-The point was not only provocation.
+The point was not merely provocation.
 It was a way to put the company's own sales model under scrutiny.

 That move was risky because it invited the obvious accusation: a growing retailer criticizing consumption while still selling products.
 But the risk is why the case belongs in the archive.
 Patagonia did not position purpose as a soft layer over commerce.
 It made the tension the subject.